HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 - Task.intent
 - Task.code

 convey what the task is about, its status, and the intent of the request.
 The Task.status value of "request" is typical when POSTing the Task-based attachment request.
-Note that the status will change as the Task at is moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
+Note that the status will change as the Task moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
 Task.intent is fixed to "order".

 The Task.code communicates that the Payer is requesting attachments for a claim or prior authorization using a code or data request questionnaire.
 If the code is “attachment-request-code”, as it is in this scenario, the provider system returns attachment(s) identified by the LOINC attachment code(s) in the “code” input parameter.
 If the code is “attachment-request-questionnaire”, the provider system uses Documentation Templates and Rules (DTR) to complete the Questionnaire referenced in the “questionnaire” input parameter.
 When either code is present, the provider system uses the $submit-attachment operation to return the information to the endpoint provided in “payer-url” input parameter.